 Step 5 - Additional practical information

 Exchanges to most of our European partner universities qualifies students to an Erasmus grant.
 Read more about the Erasmus+ program.

 Exchanges to our Nordic partner universities qualifies students to receive a grant covered within the Nordplus program.
-Check with the International Office for more information.
+Check with the Division for Internationalisation for more information.

 Check for other scholarship opportunities that are administered by the Student Office.
 Also check available scholarships with the student unions and student nations.